 Sponsors may use new TA extensions of a CDISC standard, but are not required to until the extensions have been incorporated into a SDTMIG version supported by FDA (the supported SDTMIGs are listed in the Catalog).
-Sponsors should explain the rationale in the cSDRG for using TA extensions that are not currently listed in the Guide.
-Please refer to section
+Sponsors should explain the rationale in the cSDRG for using TA extensions that are not currently listed in this document.